PetraVidnerova/NCK_python/NAS/semi_manual/README.md

    ```
    This creates `data_list.csv`, this CSV file can be used for RobotDataSet (see `dataset.py`) or `resize.py` script.

-2. preprocess images by `resize.py` (create mirror direcory containg `.pt` file
+3. [OPTIONAL] You can preprocess images by `resize.py`.
+It creates mirror direcory containg `.pt` file
-   for each original image)
+   for each original image.

-3. use RobotPreprocessedDataset for training (see `test.py` for example)
+4. use RobotPreprocessedDataset for training (see `test.py` for example)

 ## Semi-automatic net search